 Emmanuel Maurage, Head of Administration, European Institute for Gender Equality (EIGE), Lithuania

 Philippe Singer, Avocat at the Strasbourg and Luxembourg Bars, Honorary Director at the European Court of Justice, chief editor of JurisNews European Civil Service, Luxembourg

-Haris Tagaras, Professor of European Law at the Panteion University of Athens, Lawyer, Former Judge at the European Union Civil Service Tribunal, Luxembourg
+Harissios Tagaras, Professor of European Law at the Panteion University of Athens, Lawyer, former Judge at the European Union Civil Service Tribunal, Luxembourg

 Topics, subject to change, to be addressed include:

 - General overview of substantive and procedural EU civil service law developments;

 - The evolution of the right to be heard in the European civil service: towards an absolute right;